Create a Website Account - Manage notification subscriptions, save form progress and more.

-All organic materials are transported to the Prince George’s County Organics Composting Facility for processing.
-Materials are placed in a large pile where they decompose and are transformed into a rich soil amendment, marketed and sold in bulk as Leafgro GOLD®.
+All materials are transported to the Prince George’s County Organics Composting Facility for processing.
+Materials are placed in a bunker composting system where they decompose and are transformed into a nutrient-rich soil amendment marketed and sold in bulk as Leafgro GOLD®.

-The County’s program accepts materials that are not generally recommended in or suitable for backyard composting.
-However, residents that currently compost at home are still encouraged to do so.
+The County’s program accepts additional types of food waste unsuitable for backyard composting.
+However, residents who currently compost at home are encouraged to continue.

-To report a missed Prince George’s County-provided organics, food scraps and yard trim collection, contact PGC311 (out-of-County: 301-883-4748).
-PGC311 will create a Service Request for you.
-This information applies only to collections provided by Prince George’s County.
-If your collection contract is directly between you and a hauling company or arranged by your homeowners’ association or municipality, contact the company, association, or municipality directly.
+To report a missed Prince George’s County-provided compost collection, contact PGC311 (out of County: 301-883-4748).
+If your collection is completed by a municipality or directly between you and a hauling company, or arranged by your homeowners’ association or municipality, contact them directly.